 Choosing a Contraceptive

+There are many types of contraception readily available to you.
 Choosing a method of birth control is a highly personal decision, based on individual preferences, medical history, lifestyle, and other factors.
-Each method carries with it a number of risks and benefits of which the user should be aware.
+With the many types of contraception available, each method carries with it a number of risks and benefits of which the user should be aware.

-Each method of birth control has a failure rate–an inability to prevent pregnancy over a 1-year period.
+All types of contraception have a failure rate– an inability to prevent pregnancy over a 1-year period.
 Sometimes the failure rate is due to the method and sometimes it is due to human error, such as incorrect use or not using it at all.
 Each method has possible side effects, some minor and some serious.
 Some methods require lifestyle modifications, such as remembering to use the method with each and every sexual intercourse.
 Some cannot be used by individuals with certain medical problems.

 Spermicides, which come in many forms–foams, jellies, gels, and suppositories–work by forming a physical and chemical barrier to sperm.
 They should be inserted into the vagina within an hour before intercourse.
 If intercourse is repeated, more spermicide should be inserted.
 The active ingredient in most spermicides is the chemical nonoxynol-9.
 The failure rate for spermicides in preventing pregnancy when used alone is from 20% to 30%.

 Spermicides are available without a prescription.
 People who experience burning or irritation with these products should not use them.

 There are five types of contraception that are classified as barrier methods:

 - male condoms

 - cervical cap